programmiersportgruppe/jira-sync/README.md

 ## Potential Future Work

+- [X] Make progress bar work
+- [X] Make output less noisy
+- [ ] Deal with authentication problems explicitly
-* Remove tickets that have been moved to a different project
+- [ ] Remove tickets that have been moved to a different project
-* Use OAuth authentication
+- [ ] Use OAuth authentication
-* Improved error handling